Stalin: Paradoxes of Power, 1878–1928: Criticism

 In his review, Ronald Grigor Suny writes about some of the more frequent criticisms of Kotkin's biography.
-Among his conclusions about Kotkin's biography are "he fails at times to link Lenin’s and Stalin’s emotional makeups and intellectual passions to the choices they made in the swirl of great historical forces. [...]
-He deprives the reader of insight into how Stalin’s early experience as a writer and an outlaw influenced his later life."
-Regarding Stalin's role as a Marxist and communist thinker and ideologue, he states, "the debates within the party are reduced to personality disputes, and the author treats Stalin’s philosophical universe with hostile condescension."
-He critiques Kotkin's analysis of the controversy surrounding Lenin's testament, he states, "Kotkin’s interpretation, fascinating as it is, relies on conjecture rather than evidence."
-Finally Suny states, "Kotkin radically simplifies “socialism” to mean anti-capitalism as practiced in Stalin's Soviet Union.
+Among his conclusions about Kotkin's biography are "he fails at times to link Lenin's and Stalin's emotional makeups and intellectual passions to the choices they made in the swirl of great historical forces. [...]
+He deprives the reader of insight into how Stalin's early experience as a writer and an outlaw influenced his later life."
+Regarding Stalin's role as a Marxist and communist thinker and ideologue, he states, "the debates within the party are reduced to personality disputes, and the author treats Stalin's philosophical universe with hostile condescension."
+He critiques Kotkin's analysis of the controversy surrounding Lenin's testament, he states, "Kotkin's interpretation, fascinating as it is, relies on conjecture rather than evidence."
+Finally Suny states, "Kotkin radically simplifies 'socialism' to mean anti-capitalism as practiced in Stalin's Soviet Union.
 In Kotkin's view, Marxist–Leninist ideology was the straitjacket chosen by the communists to destroy a society and build a new order."

 In his review in The Independent, Edward Wilson offers this final assessment, "This otherwise excellent book is marred by its conclusion.
-In a final coda, “If Stalin had died”, Kotkin plays “what-if-history” – a dangerous game for any historian.
-He suggests that the horrors of Stalin's forced collectivisation of agriculture could have been alleviated by “market systems” which are “fully compatible with fast-paced industrialisation."
+In a final coda, 'If Stalin had died', Kotkin plays 'what-if-history' – a dangerous game for any historian.
+He suggests that the horrors of Stalin's forced collectivisation of agriculture could have been alleviated by 'market systems' which are 'fully compatible with fast-paced industrialisation.'"

+A controversial element of his work has been the assertion that Lenin's Testament was a forgery and written by his wife, Krupskaya.
+This has attracted criticism from several, prominent historians.
+Suny wrote that Kotkin's hypothesis lacked mainstream support in a review: "Few other scholars doubt the authorship of the document, which accurately reflected Lenin’s views, nor was it questioned at the time it was written and debated in high party circles.
+Kotkin’s interpretation, fascinating as it is, relies on conjecture rather than evidence".
+Historian Mark Edele was critical of this hypothesis and argued that Kotkin "went as far as embracing the empirically shaky thesis that Lenin’s 'Testament' was a forgery.
+As one of his critics pointed out, this discredited position is otherwise embraced only by Russian neo-Stalinists".

 Reception

+Journal reviews

-Journal reviewsParadoxes of Power was widely reviewed in notable academic journals.
+Paradoxes of Power was widely reviewed in notable academic journals.
 Some of the journals reviews of the book were: